AvaAvarai/InLineCoordinatesCoefficientSolver/README.md

 # InLineCoordinatesCoefficientSolver

-Dynamic In-Line Coordinates Coefficient Solver is a workspace for implementing new coefficient swapping technique of linear combinations of data points which are in conflict in their class label as plotted in Dynamic In-Line Coordinates [Kovalerchuk et al. 2018] [Williams and Kovalerchuk manuscript 2024].
+Dynamic In-Line Coordinates Coefficient Solver is a workspace for implementing new coefficient swapping technique of linear combinations represented data points which are initially overlapped preventing accurate classification.
+Now plotted in Dynamic In-Line Coordinates [Kovalerchuk et al. 2018] [Phan & Kovalerchuk 2021] we solve for separating coefficients [Williams and Kovalerchuk manuscript 2024].

 ## Demonstrative Screenshot